imdfaizuddin/colors-in-Spanish/README.md

 # colors-in-Spanish
-A simple website to show colors names in Spanish using HTML and CSS.
+A simple website to show color names in Spanish using HTML and CSS.